 Party Smart

-Off Campus Student Services offers several programs to help students learn how to Party Smart.
+Student Life offers several programs to help students learn how to Party Smart.
 These include events focused on responsible hosting, informational presentations, and distribution of Party Smart Packs, which are filled with information and items that will equip students to celebrate safely and look out for the wellbeing of themselves and others.
 To request a presentation or a Party Smart Pack distribution:

 Silver Taps